-In Section 2.3 they must finally understand placeholders.
+How do definitions work?
 There is a very simple idea behind definitions, but that idea is truly profound: equivalence, which permits replacement.
 We want them to take a sentence with a new term they don't understand and translate it into (replace it with) an equivalent sentence expressed in more primitive terms.
 Then they can deal with it in those more primitive terms.
 However simple this is in principle, it is not their natural approach and they need to be reminded that it is the thing to do.

-Hardest is the idea of replacing a vague understanding of a term ("concept image") with a formal "concept definition" (Definition 2.3.5, page 125).
-We use these useful terms to enable us to describe the level of understanding required to read and write proofs.
+Students must learn to replace a vague understanding of a term ("concept image") with a formal "concept definition" (Definition 2.3.5, page 125).
+We use these useful terms to enable us to describe to students the level of understanding required to read and write proofs.